Unemployment Fraud Can Cost You — Here's How to Stop It

 There are some signs that suggest you may have been a victim of unemployment fraud.
 The following are major red flags indicating that unemployment benefits have been improperly claimed in your name:

 • You receive a 1099-G that lists benefits you didn't get.
-An IRS 1099-G form is the form used to report unemployment benefits, which are considered taxable income.
+An IRS Form 1099-G is used to report unemployment benefits, which are considered taxable income.
 This is the surest sign that your personal information has been misused to claim benefits improperly in your name.

 • You receive mail from any government agencies about unemployment benefits or claims you didn't make.
 This could include debit cards or payments and could come from any state.